 While the nearby highway noise is noticeable near the entrance, it quickly fades as you venture deeper into the woods, revealing a tranquil environment rich with wildflowers and diverse plant life.
 The trails are well-marked, though visitors should be cautious of poison ivy along the paths.
 Parking is limited, so respectful use is encouraged, but those who make the trip will find a rewarding nature preserve showcasing Birmingham’s lesser-known natural beauty.

-9 months agoA nice, hidden gem.
+a year agoA nice, hidden gem.
 It's a little less than a mile hike but pleasant.
 You get some noise from the highway early in the hike but it quickly fades away as you make it farther into the woods.

 Gottfried Kibelka

-2 years agoThe preserve is a small (50 acres) park with a short trail (0.8 miles) between Shades Creek and I-65.
+a year agoThe preserve is a small (50 acres) park with a short trail (0.8 miles) between Shades Creek and I-65.
 The gravel parking lot holds 4 cars (as long as everybody parks respectfully).
 The noise from I-65 can be annoying, but when you descend the hill, the noise starts to retreat and becomes more of a white noise.
 The preserve is home to one of the richest wildflower glades I know in Birmingham.
 Watch out for healthy stands of poison ivy alongside the trails.